What is Colorado known for?

 Colorado is known for its gorgeous landscapes, its wildlife, and the variety of activities it offers, from hiking, mountain biking, horse-riding, skiing to canoeing, or even just unwinding amidst nature.
 It is famous for its forests, mountains, mesas, hot springs, and sand dunes.

 So you know when I say it’s known for its landscape, I am not downplaying it.
 Because it has wildly different topographies.
 In a country where you can find snow-capped mountains and pristine lakes, you also find rugged terrains that are featured in several Hollywood westerns — Quentin Tarantino’s The Hateful Eight was shot near Telluride in this very state.

 Interestingly, Colorado is nicknamed the ‘Centennial State’ because it was founded 100 years after the signing of the Declaration of Independence.
-Denver, Colorado is known as the birthplace of Cheeseburger.
+Denver, Colorado is famous as the birthplace of The Cheeseburger.
 Colorado has an area that is nicknamed The Sweetheart City!

 So if you’re planning a trip to this part of America and want to make the most of your vacation, here are some things that Colorado is known for, that you must definitely not miss:

 One of the best, most beautiful national parks in Colorado, Rocky Mountain National Park spans over 415 miles.
 Surrounded by a granite mountain top, this national park contains within itself a not-so-tiny tiny universe.

 You can spot elks grazing under the mountains or serenely drinking water from one of the 156 lakes that it plays host to!
 Of these, Bear Lake is the most popular.